Art comes in many forms.

 The Ruin Season is a haunting tale of a mentally ill man struggling in a violent and heartless world.
 It is a story of unrequited love, rage, and bloody revenge.
 It moves forward in the style of gritty southern gothic novels, in the tradition of Larry Brown, Harry Crews, Daniel Woodrell, Cormac McCarthy and Flannery O’Conner.
 It shows both the tender and horrible sides of insanity as well as the seedy underbelly of the American, backwoods suburbs.

-Praise for Growing Dark: A Collection of Short Stories
+Growing Dark: A Collection of Short Stories

 A Must Read.